jazzband/Watson/docs/user-guide/commands.md

 Flag | Help
 -----|-----
 `--at TIME` | Stop frame at this time.
 Must be in (YYYY-MM-DDT)?HH:MM(:SS)? format.
-`-m, --message TEXT` | Save given log message with the project frame.
+`-n, --note TEXT` | Save given log message with the project frame.
 `--help` | Show this message and exit.

 ## `sync`